By Gita Wolf & V. Geetha

 An unusual collaboration between indigenous Warli artists, a writer-gardener and book artisans, this book is a celebration of the miracle that is the seed and its place in our lives and cultures.
 Read on for an account of its evolution, and how it came to take its imaginative final shape, a combination of four book forms—each of them reflecting a particular aspect of the cosmos contained in a seed.

-A tribute to the Seed, the basis of all life, through a play with forms of the book.
+A handcrafted tribute to the seed, the basis of all life, connecting ideas, art, culture and book forms